emadzz/uda-git-reflections/lesson_3_reflections.md

 * Forks are GitHub clones that have a reference to the cloned repository
 * Clones a copy of a repository with its Git history
 * Branches are like labels to commits

+What is the benefit of having a copy of the last known state of the remote stored locally?
+* This enables us to know the sync status of the local and remote branch if we ran offline.
+And also could allow us to merge offline too.